Adversarial Distortion Learning for Medical Image Denoising

 \section{Abstract}

-We present a novel adversarial distortion learning (ADL) for denoising two- and three-dimensional (2D/3D) biomedical image data.
-The proposed ADL consists of two auto-encoders: a denoiser and a discriminator.
-The denoiser removes noise from input data and the discriminator compares the denoised result to its noise-free counterpart.
-This process is repeated until the discriminator cannot differentiate the denoised data from the reference.
-Both the denoiser and the discriminator are built upon a proposed auto-encoder called Efficient-Unet.
-Efficient-Unet has a light architecture that uses the residual blocks and a novel pyramidal approach in the backbone to efficiently extract and re-use feature maps.
-During training, the textural information and contrast are controlled by two novel loss functions.
-The architecture of Efficient-Unet allows generalizing the proposed method to any sort of biomedical data.
-The 2D version of our network was trained on ImageNet and tested on biomedical datasets whose distribution is completely different from ImageNet; so, there is no need for re-training.
-Experimental results carried out on magnetic resonance imaging (MRI), dermatoscopy, electron microscopy and X-ray datasets show that the proposed method achieved the best on each benchmark.
+We present a novel adversarial distortion learning (ADL) for denoising both two- and three-dimensional (2D/3D) biomedical image data.
+The proposed ADL methodology deploys two interconnected auto-encoders, a denoiser and a discriminator.
+The primary function of the denoiser is to effectively eliminate noise from the input data, while the discriminator plays a crucial role in assessing and comparing the denoised image against its noise-free counterpart.
+This iterative process is perpetuated until the discriminator attains the inability to differentiate between the denoised data and the corresponding reference image.
+The foundational elements of both the denoiser and the discriminator are founded upon the proposed Efficient-UNet.
+The Efficient-UNet encompasses a novel multiscale architecture, effectively utilizing residual blocks and introducing a novel pyramidal approach in the backbone to facilitate the efficient extraction of texture and the reuse of feature maps.
+By virtue of this innovative architectural design, the model ensures the coherence of the denoised data concerning both its local and global attributes.
+Traditional adversarial learning methods often fall short in preserving crucial textural, global, and local data representations.
+Our proposed Efficient-UNet is equipped with two novel loss functions to conserve the inherent textural information and contrast during the training phase to overcome this limitation.
+We generalized the proposed ADL to any biomedical data.
+The 2D version of our network was trained on natural images and tested on biomedical datasets featuring entirely distinct distributions from natural images, so re-training is unnecessary.
+Experiments on magnetic resonance images (MRI), dermatoscopy, electron microscopy, and X-ray datasets show that the proposed method achieved state-of-the-art denoising each benchmark.
 Our implementation and pre-trained models are available at~\url{https://github.com/mogvision/ADL}.